A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

-First attempts to extract information on production-rate variations from measured $\Delta^{14}$C were based on simple frequency separations of the signals.
+First attempts to extract information on production-rate variations from measured $\Delta$\super{14}C were based on simple frequency separations of the signals.
 All slow changes were ascribed to climatic and geomagnetic variations, while short-term fluctuations were believed to be of solar origin.
-This was done by removing the long-term trend from the $\Delta^{14}$C series and claiming the residual as being a series of solar variability \citep[e.g.,][]{peristykh03}.
-This oversimplified approach was natural at earlier times, before the development of carbon cycle models, but later it was replaced by the inversion of the carbon cycle (i.e., the reconstruction of the production rate from the measured $^{14}$C concentration).
-Although mathematically this problem can be solved correctly as a system of linear differential equations, the presence of fluctuating noise with large magnitude makes it not straightforward, since the time derivative cannot be reliably identified.
-One traditional approach \citep[e.g.,][]{stuiver80} is based on an iterative procedure, first assuming a constant production rate, and then fitting the calculated $\Delta^{14}$C variations to the actual measurements using a feedback scheme.
+This was done by removing the long-term trend from the $\Delta$\super{14}C series and claiming the residual as being a series of solar variability \citep[e.g.,][]{peristykh03}.
+This oversimplified approach was natural at earlier times, before the development of carbon cycle models, but later it was replaced by the inversion of the carbon cycle (i.e., the reconstruction of the production rate from the measured \super{14}C concentration).
+Although mathematically this problem can be solved correctly as a system of linear differential equations, the presence of fluctuating noise with large magnitude makes it not straightforward, since the time derivative cannot be reliably identified leading thus to possible amplification of the high-frequency noise in $\Delta$\super{14}C data.
+One traditional approach \citep[e.g.,][]{stuiver80} is based on an iterative procedure, first assuming a constant production rate, and then fitting the calculated $\Delta$\super{14}C variations to the actual measurements using a feedback scheme.
 A concurrent approach based on the presentation of the carbon cycle as a Fourier filter \citep{usoskin_14C_05} produces similar results.
+Roughly speaking, the carbon cycle acts as an attenuating and delaying filter for the \super{14}C signal (see Figure~\ref{Fig:phase}).
+The higher the frequency is, the greater the signal is attenuated.
+In particular, the large 11-year solar cycle expected in the \super{14}C is attenuated by a factor of hundred in the measured $\Delta$\super{14}C data, making it hardly detectable.
+Because of the slow oceanic response, the \super{14}C data is also delayed with respect to the production signal.
 The production rate $Q_{^{14}\mathrm{C}}$ for the Holocene is shown in Figure~\ref{Fig:Q} and depicts both short-term fluctuations as well as slower variations, mostly due to geomagnetic field changes (see Section~\ref{S:geoma}).